 "What was the average stock price change 30 days after an earnings miss of more than 10%?"

-Event studies like this join earnings data with daily price data at specific time offsets across thousands of historical events.
+Event studies like this line up earnings data with the daily prices that followed at specific time offsets across thousands of historical events.
 The query scans millions of price records to compute the answer.
-This kind of cross-table, cross-market analysis is effectively impossible with uploaded files.
+This kind of cross-market analysis is effectively impossible with uploaded files.

 Limitations to know about